 Depending on the content of your page, you may want to include more than one call to action, giving your readers opportunities to engage with you in appropriate places and especially at the bottom of your pages.

-Top tips for increasing website conversions
+Top tips for website conversion optimisation

 1. Understand what people are doing on your site

-There are lots of tools for this but Google Analytics is a must have to help answer important questions about how users engage with your site.
+There are lots of tools for this but Google Analytics is a must-have to help answer important questions about how users engage with your site.
 You can find out:

 - Where people enter your site, which page they land on first